vaibhavgarg2004/Expense-Tracking-System/README.md

 - REST API backend powered by FastAPI
 - Track expenses by categories like Rent, Food, Shopping, Entertainment, and Others
 - Visualize expense breakdown by category and by month
 - Easily extendable and customizable
+- Implemented structured logging for easier debugging and monitoring
+- Included unit tests for backend to ensure reliability
 - Can be run fully locally on your machine

 ## 🚀 How to Run Locally